 Lake Atitlan Guatemala

-Now that we’ve got your itinerary on hand, it’s time to give you all the tips you need to visit Guatemala and take advantage of your trip to the fullest!
+Now that we’ve got your 10-day Guatemala itinerary on hand, it’s time to give you all the tips you need to visit the country and take advantage of your trip to the fullest!

 When to Visit Guatemala